EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

     sudo systemctl status containerd.service
     docker run hello-world

+By default, [**Docker**](https://www.docker.com/) tries to retrieve credentials using `docker-credential-secretservice`, which relies on the Secret Service API via DBus, but typically it isn’t available within WSL, which may not have full integration with system services like secret stores.
+An alternative to the Secret Service API is [`pass`](https://www.passwordstore.org/), which can be installed with the following command:

+    sudo apt install pass

+When it's necessary to manage credentials with [**Docker**](https://www.docker.com/), [`pass`](https://www.passwordstore.org/) requires a GPG key to encrypt passwords and it can be created with the following command:

+    gpg --full-generate-key

+Following the above command, when prompted, set the following options:

+    Kind of key:    RSA and RSA
+    Key expiration: {KEY_EXPIRATION}
+    Real name:      {REAL_NAME}
+    Email address:  {EMAIL}
+    Passphrase:     {PASSPHRASE}

+Once the GPG key is created, it is necessary to initialize it.
+Do it by replacing the ***{LABEL}*** in the below command as appropriate and then execute it.

+    pass init {EMAIL_ADDRESS}

+> **Label Definition**
+>
+> + **{EMAIL_ADDRESS}** : The e-mail address to be used as label for the GPG key

+Upon success of the GPG key initialization, edit the [**Docker**](https://www.docker.com/) configuration to use the [`pass`](https://www.passwordstore.org/) credentials helper executing the following commands:

+    mkdir -p ~/.docker
+    echo '{
+        "credsStore": "pass"
+    }' > ~/.docker/config.json

 ##### 4.9.2.1.
 Installation on the Windows Native File System with Rancher Desktop

 [**Rancher Desktop**](https://rancherdesktop.io/) is an app that provides container management and Kubernetes on the desktop.
 It is available for Mac (both on Intel and Apple Silicon), Windows, and Linux.